 sftp are easy to use and secure, but may provide poor performance for large files.

-A computing environment refers to the state of a compute, components such as the operating system, basic hardware infrastructure, and software characteristics.
+A computing environment refers to the components of a compute resource such as the operating system, basic hardware infrastructure, and software characteristics.

 Where your data resides on XSEDE and the appropriate storage is your responsibility.
 In general, all resources provide the following file systems: